tamimology/synology-to-ubuntu-migration/README.md

 - Verify the success of the installation
 `sudo docker run hello-world`

-If successfull, you should get something like this
+If successful, you should get something like this

 ![docker_verification](screenshots/docker-verification.png)